-Within each tier is a numbered division counting down from 4.
-The lower your division within a given tier, the closer you are to promotion!
-That means if you earn enough LP in Silver I you’ll be promoted into Gold IV, and so on.
+There are seven tiers in LoR’s rankings: Iron, Bronze, Silver, Gold, Platinum, Diamond, and Master.
+Within each tier, there are four divisions: IV, III, II, and I. The lower your division within a given tier, the closer you are to promotion!
+That means if you earn enough LP in Silver I you’ll be promoted to Gold IV, and so on.

-You’ll demote from a division when you lose a game at 0 LP.
-As long as you have any LP (even 1), you won’t demote from a lost match.
+You’ll be demoted from a division when you lose a game at 0 LP.
+As long as you have even 1 LP, you won’t be demoted.

-Notice we didn’t say anything about demoting from a tier?
-Surprise!
-You can’t.
+Don’t worry about demoting from a tier—you can’t!
 Once you’ve earned your spot in a new tier, you’re there to stay.
 This gives you a bit of freedom to try out new strategies without worrying about losing your tier position.